axiros/docutools/docs/features/lp/python/index.md

 - Plugins register match keys and rendering functions, which when key is matching, will render the argument of `show`
+- Alternatively if the "key" is a callable, it will be called with the object to be shown and can decide if returns True - then it's value, the actual rendering function will be called (see e.g. datatables python plugin).
 - You can provide your own python plugins, provided you supply an importable module `lp_python_plugins`, which at it's `__init__.py` imports all your plugins.